-Identify a single person to be responsible for the entire Oracle Service Cloud application.
+Identify a single person to be responsible for the entire Oracle B2C Service application.
 This project coordinator may then work with the application owners of the separate interfaces to ensure the overall integrity and usability of the knowledge base.

 Read the chapters and documentation above which describe multiple interfaces.
 This is crucial step to maintaining the integrity of the entire database.
 Make sure ALL of your staff that will be using an interface receives training in how to use the application.

 |Plan Appropriate End-User Display (Branding) for Each Interface:

 The end-user pages of each interface must be configured appropriately for the Web site and for use by the target audience.
 This includes the interface URL, the look and feel or the site, and determining custom text to be used (i.e. custom message bases).

 When implementing an interface that will use a different language, it is critical to evaluate standards for how that language will be implemented across multiple language interfaces.
 Two or more countries may share a common language and may access your site; however those countries may use different codes, terminology, and standards for displaying information.

 For example, France, Belgium, Canada, and Switzerland all use French as a main language.
 When publishing information to the end-user pages, simply tagging an answer to a language may not have the correct information for that country.
 Proper pre-planning prevents poor performance on your site.